kona-13/JP-Vocab-GUI/README.md

 Plan to add:

 1.)
+Merge 2 programs into one

+2.)
 A sorting algorithm of sorts so that you see words you have just seen and found hard again sooner

-2.)
+3.)
 Radio buttons to exclude vocab by level.